ceshine/ceshine-hugo/content/post/news-topic-similarity/index.md

 BERT stands for **B**idirectional **E**ncoder **R**epresentations from **T**ransformers.
 It comes from a paper published by Google AI Language in 2018[1].
 It is based on the idea that fine-tuning a pretrained language model can help the model achieve better results in the downstream tasks[2][3].

 We’ve seen transformers[4] used to train (unidirectional) language models in the OpenAI paper[3].
 BERT uses a clever task design (masked language model) to enable training of bidirectional models, and also adds a next sentence prediction task to improve sentence-level understanding.
-As a result, BERT obtains new state-of-the-art re- sults on eleven natural language processing tasks.
+As a result, BERT obtains new state-of-the-art results on eleven natural language processing tasks.

 Here is a great series on BERT.
 If you’re already familiar with language models, you can start with Part 2 (otherwise you might want to check out Part 1): **[Dissecting BERT Part 2: BERT Specifics](https://medium.com/dissecting-bert/dissecting-bert-part2-335ff2ed9c73)**.